soramitsu/vue-kakuyaku/packages/core/README.md

   // if the scope is already set up, it will be disposed loginSetup(() => {
     // during this function we can setup any reactive logic and
-    // be calm that it will be cleared automatically on scope dispose
+    // be sure that it will be cleared automatically on scope dispose

     const { state, run } = useTask(() => httpLogin(params), {
       immediate: true,